rails/rails/guides/source/active_record_basics.md

   associations](association_basics.html#polymorphic-associations).
 * `(table_name)_count` - Used to cache the number of belonging objects on associations.
-For example, a `comments_count` column in an `Article` class that has many instances of `Comment` will cache the number of existent comments for each article.
+For example, a `comments_count` column in an `Article` class that has many instances of `Comment` will cache the number of existing comments for each article.

 NOTE: While these column names are optional, they are reserved by Active Record.